9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Linking SortMain ...
 ```

-When we run the program, we must tell GHC\'s runtime how many cores to
+When we run the program, we must tell GHC's runtime how many cores to
 use.
 Initially, we try the original `sort`, to establish a performance
 baseline.